Serving Colorado Springs, Colorado

 Why Colorado Springs businesses need to prepare

-Colorado Springs' defense and cybersecurity ecosystem means a disproportionate number of local employers screen applicants with AI-assisted tools — exactly the use case the Colorado AI Act treats as high-risk.
-Local employment decisions made with AI will need documented bias testing and consumer notice once SB24-205 takes effect on June 30, 2026.
+Colorado Springs' defense and cybersecurity ecosystem means a disproportionate number of local employers screen applicants with AI-assisted tools — exactly the use case Colorado SB 26-189 treats as covered ADMT in the employment domain.
+Local hiring decisions made with AI will need pre-use notices, 30-day adverse-outcome notices, and a meaningful human-review path once the statute takes effect on January 1, 2027.

 Start with the free Colorado AI Act Readiness Checker — a 10-question assessment that maps your obligations to the statute and produces a gap-analysis report.
 From there, we can certify your program through FAIIR and handle ongoing compliance through a subscription.